 2. Video Completion Rate

-Video completion rate is an essential video ad metric.
+Video Completion Rate (VCR) is an essential video ad metric.
 That is, how many people watched the video ad from start to finish?

 What is video completion rate?

-In an ad performance report, the video completion rate is most often presented as a percentage.
+Video Completion Rate is often presented as a percentage in an ad performance report.
 The formula is the number of video completions divided by the number of times the video was started.
 This metric might also be listed simply as “completed views” or something similar.

 However this metric is presented to you, the point is to understand how many people are becoming fully engaged in your video ads.
 The higher this percentage is, the better.